brevzin/cpp_proposals/md/deducing-this.md

 std::string const x = (string_builder{{"asdf"}} * 5).bop().bop();
 ```

-Of course, implementing this example with templated `this` member functions would have been slightly more efficient due to also saving on move constructions, but the by-value `this` usage makes for simpler code.
+Of course, implementing this example with templated explicit object parameter member functions would have been slightly more efficient due to also saving on move constructions, but the by-value usage makes for simpler code.

 ## Writing the function pointer types for such functions